go-uvid/uvid/packages/document/documentation.md

    go/bin/uvid
    ```

-3. Open dashboard with `YOUR_SERVER_IP/:8080`, or <http://localhost:8080> if you installed locally
+3. The dashboard will be served from `8080` port
-4. That's all. `./uvid.db` is sqlite database stores all your data
+4. `./uvid.db` is sqlite database stores all your data
+5. That's all.

-## Usage
+## Install SDK

-To start track your website, you must install SDK in your front-end project.
+To start track your website, you must install SDK in your website

 1. Install SDK